portsoc/hangman-in-branches/README.md

 npm i --save-dev eslint eslint-config-portsoc
 ```

-We are also installing this package with the configuration that we want to use (`eslint-config-portsoc`).
+We are installing this package with the needed configuration (`eslint-config-portsoc`).
 There are some more configurations that we need to add to our `package.json`.
 Remember that the objects in a JSON file are comma-separated, so we need to add a comma before the end of the last object (this should be `devDependencies`):